OrganizeSupport and improve data generation, access, and management in CGIAR

 - The Big Data Platform coordinates and supports a monthly webinar series and a number of cross-Center groups and Communities of Practice.
 These activities are designed to support the management and “FAIRification” of information resources and has one related Community of Practice on Ontologies that helps to classify agronomic and breeding concepts and knowledge.

-To monitor and accelerate CGIAR Research Centers’ progress towards making their data Findable, Accessible, Interoperable and Reusable (FAIR) the Platform developed and launched a robust prototype of the first pan-CGIAR data search and discoverability portal.
+To monitor and accelerate CGIAR Research Centers’ progress towards making their data FAIR, the Platform developed and launched a robust pan-CGIAR data search and discoverability portal.
 For the first time datasets, publications, and crop varieties across all 15 centers and 11 gene banks of the CGIAR can be easily found.

 - By using data mining for discovering the meaning (semantics) of data,

-- and expressing them as Semantic Web resources,
+- By expressing them as Semantic Web resources, and

-- and reusing established specifications (e.g. W3C RDF).
+- By reusing established specifications (e.g. W3C RDF).

 Privacy & Ethics Guidelines

 While the enthusiasm for data sharing grows, we have been working to ensure that data sharing and use comply with ethical standards that protect those who could be vulnerable to exploitation.
 An ongoing predicament is how to protect private farm and farmer data while being able to provide them with valuable personalised solutions.
-To mitigate this, the Platform has been working towards developing high-level risk assessments and guidelines for the Platform and the CGIAR System as a whole.
+To mitigate this, the Platform has developed a high-level guidelines resource for the Platform and the CGIAR System as a whole.

 In 2017 the Platform engaged a lawyer to survey the privacy and ethics frameworks of all Centers as well as external partners.
-In 2018 we completed surveys of each of the 15 centers’ privacy and ethics standards and are in the final stages of developing a set of guidelines to help researchers navigate the evolving implications of technology, confidentiality, intellectual property, consent, access and sharing of benefits.
+In 2018 we completed surveys of each of the 15 centers’ privacy and ethics standards and in 2018 released the first set of guidelines to assist researchers to navigate the evolving implications of technology, confidentiality, intellectual property, consent, access and sharing of benefits.